 Not only do laws tend to be more lenient toward streaming content, but it’s also more difficult for copyright trolls and law enforcement to catch users in the act.
 When you download a torrent, you can see the IP addresses of everyone else you’re uploading to or downloading from.
 But streaming transmits a video directly from a website to your device, with no third parties involved.

 Don’t get too comfortable, however, as there are still risks.
-The website could be logging IP addresses or other information about its users, which it could then hand over to law enforcement or a copyright troll.
+The website could be logging IP addresses or other user information, which it could then hand over to law enforcement or a copyright troll.
 Your ISP could monitor your activity and see that you are watching pirated content.
 These are risks that can be mitigated by connecting to a reputable VPN.

 When it comes to security, streaming video carries just as many risks as torrenting.
 Websites that stream pirated content tend to be chock full of intrusive ads, malware, and phishing threats.
 Kodi users are subject to man-in-the-middle (MITM) attacks and other threats from the add-ons they download.